Apply for an AIP Course

 1. Submit a Learning Agreement

-Submit a Learning Agreement via InternLink by the posted deadline
+Submit a Learning Agreement via REAL Portal by the posted deadline

 How do I submit a Learning Agreement to AIP?

-- Gather needed information about your internship, including dates, planned schedule, and contact information for your supervisor.
-Be prepared to describe the nature of the internship role and projects, as well as the training and mentorship you will receive.
+- Gather needed information about your internship, including dates, planned time commitment, and contact information.
+Be prepared to describe your internship role and projects, as well as the planned training and mentorship you will receive.

-- If you are still in the process of identifying a Faculty Advisor, you may submit the Learning Agreement with that field blank.
+If you are still in the process of identifying a Faculty Advisor in advance of the priority deadline, you may proceed with submitting the Learning Agreement.

 What happens after I submit a Learning Agreement?